Jazz Jackrabbit: Jazz Jackrabbit (2002)

 Jazz Jackrabbit, developed by Game Titan and published by Jaleco under license from Epic Games, was released for the Game Boy Advance in 2002.
 As a reboot to the series, several changes were done in overall design, oriented towards space opera in a similar vein to Star Wars.
 Jazz was redesigned to resemble Han Solo.
 Eva and Lori are missing from the game while Devan Shell has been replaced by Dark Shell.
 Spaz appears as a non-playable character.

-Other appearances
+Legacy

 Jazz, Devan and Eva make guest appearances in One Must Fall: 2097 in single-player tournament mode.
 Each character pilots a fighting mech that is suited to their individual personalities.

 At one point, Epic MegaGames was considering an animated series based on Jazz Jackrabbit, as evidenced by Epic filing a trademark registration for the name "Jazz Jackrabbit" on March 28, 1997.
 The application contains a description for goods and services which says "entertainment in the nature of animated TV series".

 In December 2010, Epic Games released development kits for the Unreal Engine on iOS.
 One of the tutorials for these devkits features Jazz Jackrabbit as a top down twin-stick shooter game.

 In 2017, a Jazz Jackrabbit easter egg appeared in Fortnite.
+In August 2026, a Jazz Jackrabbit item known as the “Jackrabbit Sprite” was added during Fortnite’s gaming-themed Overdrive season, appearing as a collectable power-up in the game’s Battle Royale mode.

 In August 2022, Jazz Jackrabbit Doom TC, a fan conversion mod for Doom II, was released.
 It runs through GZDoom or LZDoom.